Balance: Stay Vertical – Resist the Hidden Danger of Falling

-People don’t usually think about balance until they fall or know someone they never thought would.
+People don’t usually think about balance until they fall or trip or know someone they never thought would.
 There are signs that cannot be ignored such as holding onto hand rails to go up and down the stairs, wavering as you step into a pair of pants, missing the lip on a curb.
 These situations can be an early warning sign that your stability is starting to decline.

 Hidden dangers if we ignore our balance

 We lose the equivalent of seven pounds of our muscle strength each decade from early adulthood on, if no action is taken.

 - By age 60 we have lost 30%

 - By age 70 we have lost 45%